spring-attic/spring-integration-kafka/README.md

 =================================================

 The *Spring Integration Kafka Adapter* provides client components for Apache Kafka.
-Apache Kafka is a distributed publish-subscribe messaging system that is designed for high throughput (terabytes of data) and low latency (miliseconds).
+Apache Kafka is a distributed publish-subscribe messaging system that is designed for high throughput (terabytes of data) and low latency (milliseconds).
 For more information on Kafka and its design goals, see [Kafka main page](http://kafka.apache.org/).

 In particular, Spring Integration Kafka provides: